pixiesue/Real-Time-Cameras/README.md

 ## Intro
 What do we mean by VCVG today
 The lack of ressources on the subject
-A word on Mark Craig Hutchinson & Fabien Sanglard & Others
+A word on
+Mark Craig Hutchinson
+Fabien Sanglard
+Modern Vintage Gamer
+Freya Holmér
+& Others

 How to read that book

 ## History of Virtual Cameras

+We mix historical, technical

 ### From Static to Scrolling Screens
 1st VG = 1st Camera
 Spacewars